2023 Java roadmap for developers

 DevOps is all about motivated developers who share an Agile mindset using the best tools available to create new processes that aid in the continuous delivery of software.

-To be a successful Java developer, you need to know the tools that drive DevOps on the Java platform.
+A successful Java developer must know the tools that drive DevOps on the Java platform.

 The most important Java DevOps tools in use today include:

-The combination of these tools and technologies allows developers to move beyond continuous integration into the modern sphere of continuous delivery and eventually, the continuous deployment of software.
+The combination of these tools and technologies allows developers to move beyond continuous integration into the modern sphere of continuous delivery, and eventually continuous software deployment.

 An understanding of DevOps is an important part of the career roadmap for Java developers.